-In 2023, our Named Executive Officers continued to demonstrate strong leadership, navigating the Company through challenging market conditions, including high raw material prices in magnesium and carbon fiber and continued weakness in global industrial demand which primarily impacted the second half of the year.
-Despite these challenges, the Named Executive Officers continued to serve our customers, developed and commercialized new products, and executed effective cost mitigation and cash conservation programs to deliver strong free cash flow and sequentially lower net debt in the second half.
-The Named Executive Officers executed profitable growth initiatives and closely evaluated the Company's long-term strategy, assessing all aspects of our operations with an optimized lens.
-Notwithstanding their significant dedication and notable progress, the impact of weakened demand, competitive cost pressures, and challenging market conditions on the Company's full year performance led to a meaningful reduction in Named Executive Officer compensation in 2023, particularly annual cash incentives for most executives.
+In 2024, our Named Executive Officers continued to show exceptional leadership and performance, navigating the Company through challenging market conditions, including high raw material prices in magnesium and carbon fiber and continued weakness in global industrial demand impacting 2024.
+Despite this, the Named Executive Officers executed our short-term strategy and remain invested in our long-term strategy of profitable growth and unlocking shareholder value.
+This significant dedication and execution has led to improved Company performance and meaningful increase in the Named Executive Officer's compensation in 2024, particularly annual cash incentives for most executives.

-2023 COMPENSATION COMPONENTS
+2024 COMPENSATION COMPONENTS

 Our compensation programs are designed to provide an appropriate balance of short and long-term compensation, fixed and variable or at-risk pay, and cash and equity-based compensation, as well as reflect our philosophy of providing pay for performance.
-Our Named Executive Officers' total compensation in fiscal 2023 was comprised of:
+Our Named Executive Officers' total compensation in fiscal 2024 was comprised of:

 - a base salary;

-- · an annual cash incentive;
+- an annual cash incentive;

 - equity awards;

 - perquisites;

-- · retirement benefits; and
+- retirement benefits; and

 - other benefits, such as various insurance coverages, employee share purchase plan participation, and vacation and holiday entitlement.